michaeljecmen/traderbot/README.md

 account before publishing the bot.

 ### start-of-day and end-of-day
 If your Robinhood account has access to after-hours and/or pre-market trading, go ahead and change these.
 Otherwise, stick to the 9:30 -> 16:00 EST normal market hours.
+Cash accounts DO have access to these special hours, so if you have a Cash account rather than an Instant account (see [Other Setup](#other-setup)) you can change these to the normal 9:00-17:00.

 ## Dependencies
 Feel free to upgrade the version on the robin-stocks package in <code>requirements.txt</code>, if you're certain the api has not